-- As stated earlier, paprika is rich in anti-oxidants, minerals, and vitamins.
+- As stated earlier, paprika is rich in antioxidants, minerals, and vitamins.
 These components can offer a wide range of health benefits.
 For starters, they provide anti-inflammatory properties.
 People affected by inflammatory conditions and auto-immune diseases would do well by adding some paprika in their diet.
-Paprika powder has even been used to eliminate the swelling that occurs as a result of arthritis.
+The paprika powder has even been used to eliminate the swelling that occurs as a result of arthritis.

 - The capsaicin present in paprika has been known to lower blood pressure or hypertension by allowing the blood vessels to relax.

 - As stated earlier, paprika is rich in vitamin B6, which serves as a coenzyme.
 As a coenzyme, it aides several other enzymes in their proper functioning.
-For instance, it aides enzymes that are responsible for stimulating bio-chemical reactions that produce energy in the human body.
-These bio-chemical reactions also produce haemoglobin and neurotransmitters while providing glucose.
+For instance, it aides enzymes that are responsible for stimulating biochemical reactions that produce energy in the human body.
+These biochemical reactions also produce hemoglobin and neurotransmitters while providing glucose.
 In fact, paprika has been used as a treatment for conditions such as depression and lethargy.